Medacorp/Luigi-s-Mansion/README.md

 # Other
 ## Viewpoints
-Most hallways contain several room scores, this is so that moving through a hallway reserts rooms around it and parts of the hallway that are not seen.
+Most hallways contain several room scores, this is so that moving through a hallway resets rooms around it and parts of the hallway that are not seen.

 For example the back of the F1 hallway is reset if you're in the front, until you get to the connecting section.